Yegor-men/Yegor-men/README.md

 Each project also features the **Last Meaningful Update** (LMU).
 It's an arbitrary date when I feel that I stopped implementing any actual ideas, commits beyond that date are what I consider to be aesthetic changes, not something actually novel.

-The `README.md` of each of these projects is also edited to explain the context, workings, and the lessons learnt throughout the development; all in much more detail than briefly stated here.
+The `README.md` of each of these projects is also edited to explain the context, workings, and the lessons learnt throughout the development; all in more detail (depends on the mood) than briefly stated here.

 - #### [Backpropagation Over Time](https://github.com/Yegor-men/backpropagation-over-time) - 🔁 Superseded - LMU on [2025-07-30]
 Layer by layer backpropagation with learning signals that occurs over time; biologically plausible.